Updated: 6th February 2023

-Comment on other blogs
+- Comment on other blogs

-Of course, the “no follow” tag ensures that you will get little juice from such backlinks, except for getting your blog seen by other commentators.
+Of course, the “nofollow” tag ensures that you will get little juice from such backlinks, except for getting your blog seen by other commentators.

 Brian Dean’s famous Skyscraper Technique involves writing an epic piece of content and then reaching out to influencers and prominent bloggers to ask them to link to it.

-9. Update frequently
+#13.
+Update frequently and consistently